srnjak/debian-package-builder/README.md

 This will start a container with the debian-package-builder image and open a terminal session within the container.

+## Docker Hub Image

+The Docker Hub image is available at: https://hub.docker.com/r/srnjak/debian-package-builder.
+To use the Docker Hub image, first pull the image from Docker Hub using the following command:

+    docker pull srnjak/debian-package-builder

+This will download the image from Docker Hub and make it available on your system.
+Then you can run the Docker image with the following command:

+    docker run -it srnjak/debian-package-builder

+This will start a container with the srnjak/debian-package-builder image and open a terminal session within the container.

 ## Building Debian Packages

 To simplify the process of building Debian packages, you can use the scripts provided in the `deb-build-utils` package.
 This package includes the following useful scripts: